-But did you know that there are different types of modular construction?
-And making the choice between the two can help you to save even more time and money?
-Regardless of which process is best for your project, both prefabricated methods are built under controlled factory conditions using some of the same materials and designed to meet or beat the same codes and standards as conventionally built facilities.
+Knowing how to choose between open and closed modular construction methods can help you to save even more time and money.
+However, regardless of which process is best for your project, both prefabricated methods are built under controlled factory conditions using some of the same materials and designed to meet or beat the same codes and standards as conventionally built facilities.

-This process is called closed construction because these integral components are installed and closed up at the manufacturing facility, prior to delivery at the job site.
+The closed construction process received its name because these integral components are installed and closed up at the manufacturing facility prior to delivery at the job site.

-In most states, a project that is considered “closed construction” must be inspected by local authorities to confirm that all construction meets local code requirements.
-These inspections typically take place at the manufacturing facility, rather than on the job site.
+In most states, a project considered “closed construction” must be inspected by local authorities to verify that all construction meets local code requirements.
+These inspections typically take place at the manufacturing facility rather than on the job site.

-Companies, like Starrco, that engineer wall systems using open construction methods create another level of freedom and flexibility into our products that actually redefine the term ‘modular.’
+At Starrco, we engineer wall systems using open construction methods, adding another level of freedom and versatility to our products that redefine the term “modular.”

-Instead, open construction projects from Starrco mate the wall panels with weight-bearing studs.
-These studs run from floor to ceiling and have the ability to house electrical, data lines, and even water supply lines; all covered by a snap-off cover.
+Open construction projects facilitated by Starrco marry the wall panels with durable weight-bearing studs.
+These studs run from floor to ceiling and can house electrical, data, and water supply lines covered by a snap-off cover.
 The snap-off covers allow for the easy inspection of each component while blending seamlessly into the design of the rest of the structure.

-With open modular construction, no special components of the build are hidden, which means building officials can visually inspect all the components and utilities at the jobsite with ease.
-When the inspection is complete, the covers are snapped back on the studs, and the project is complete.
+With open modular construction, none of the components are hidden, which means building officials can visually inspect all the components and utilities at the job site with ease.
+When the inspection is complete, the covers are snapped back on the studs, and the project is done.

-Open and closed modular construction both deliver a highly functional and exceptional quality product, but Starrco proudly manufactures systems built with an open construction architecture because open construction makes the inspection process a bit simpler, and it allows us to deliver a more versatile product to our clients.
+Open and closed modular construction both deliver a highly functional and exceptional quality product.
+Still, Starrco proudly manufactures systems built using open construction architecture because open construction simplifies the inspection process, allowing us to deliver a more versatile product to our clients.

 As more inspectors become familiar with open modular construction, they will learn the method can significantly reduce the time associated with inspection.
 What’s more, open construction offers a more efficient build and maintenance process.
 Should you need any electrical or plumbing service in the future, all points of the system are easily accessed by removing the snap-off cover.
 This ensures the longevity and serviceability of your new modular building or office, protecting your investment well into the future.

-Open modular construction is a fast, intuitive, and safe method of construction for a range of building applications.
-If you’re considering a new project, but aren’t sure how to get started, contact the Starrco team at 800-325-4259 or contact us online today.
+Open modular construction is a fast, intuitive, and safe construction method for a range of building applications.
+If you’re considering a new project, but aren’t sure how to get started, contact the Starrco team at 800-325-4259 or request a free quote online today.